fredgibbs/fredgibbs.github.io/cv/index.md

 Carleton College (1998)

-## Monograph
+## Book Manuscript

-Manuscript under review: _Poison, Medicine, and Disease in Late Medieval and Early Modern Europe_ (Routledge).
+"Poison, Medicine, and Disease in Late Medieval and Early Modern Europe"
+Accepted (Oct 2016) for publication at Routledge (Series: Medicine in the Medieval Mediterranean), currently in copyediting.

 ## Articles in Refereed Journals